Poetry Tip #7: The Quatrain

 all day long.

-In Paint Me a Poem (Boyds Mills Press, 2005), Justine Rowdon arranges her lines, screened colors, and even the sizes of her words to add a sense of galloping urgency to her poem about George Washington.
-Again I cannot duplicate the layout here but the lines, which begin like this, rush forward as the words grow in size and intensity.
+In Paint Me a Poem (Boyds Mills Press, 2005), Justine Rowdon arranges her lines, screened colors, and even the sizes of her words to add a sense of galloping urgency to her poem about George Washington, which begins like this:

 Why, of course, it’s George